vitorAzevedo09/VITOR_SILVA_DDF_TECH_052024/README.md

      - `Country` (String)

 2. **Data Validation:**
-   - Validate the dataset to ensure there are no errors or missing values.
+   - Validated the dataset to ensure there were no errors or missing values.
-   - Dadosfera might provide tools to automatically validate data types and formats.
+   - Utilized Dadosfera's tools to automatically validate data types and formats.

 3. **Initiate Data Load:**
-   - Once the schema is defined and the data is validated, proceed to load the data from AWS S3 into Dadosfera.
+   - Once the schema was defined and the data was validated, proceeded to load the data from AWS S3 into Dadosfera.
-   - Monitor the loading process to ensure all records are successfully ingested.
+   - Monitored the loading process to ensure all records were successfully ingested.

 4. **Verify the Data Load:**
-   - After the data load is complete, verify the number of records loaded into Dadosfera.
+   - After the data load was complete, verified the number of records loaded into Dadosfera.
-   - Ensure that the dataset contains at least 100,000 records.
+   - Ensured that the dataset contained at least 100,000 records.

 ## Data Loading and Cataloging

 ### Data Cataloging

-We use a script called `to_catalog_dataset.py` to send the most relevant dataset information via the Dadosfera API.
+I used a script called `to_catalog_dataset.py` to send the most relevant dataset information via the Dadosfera API.
 This script automates the data cataloging process following best practices for data dictionary management.

 #### Structure of the Script `to_catalog_dataset.py`

 1. **Importing Libraries:**
-   - Imports the `requests` library to make HTTP requests.
+   - Imported the `requests` library to make HTTP requests.

 2. **API Credentials Configuration:**
-   - Sets the API credentials (`api_key` and `db_id`), which are passed as command-line arguments.
+   - Set the API credentials (`api_key` and `db_id`), which are passed as command-line arguments.

 3. **Defining Dataset Information:**
-   - Contains all relevant information, including name, description, and tags.
+   - Contained all relevant information, including name, description, and tags.

 4. **Function to Catalog the Dataset:**
-   - Defines a function that sends a POST request to the Dadosfera API with the dataset information.
+   - Defined a function that sends a POST request to the Dadosfera API with the dataset information.

 5. **Script Execution:**
-   - Executes the function to catalog the dataset.
+   - Executed the function to catalog the dataset.

 ## Data Quality Report using Great Expectations

 ### Data Quality Check Script with Great Expectations and AWS S3 Integration

-We've developed a custom script called `to_check_data_quality` that directly connects to our AWS S3 bucket using Great Expectations.
+I developed a custom script called `to_check_data_quality` that directly connects to our AWS S3 bucket using Great Expectations.
 This script streamlines the process of validating our data quality against predefined expectations.
 Here's an overview of how it works:

 #### 1. Establishing Connection with AWS S3 Bucket